hacksu/HTML-CSS/README.md

 This is the basic template for an HTML page.
 You can copy this template, paste it into a text editor (like Notepad on Windows, TextEdit on macOS in plain text mode, or VS Code), save it with a `.html` extension (like `my-webpage.html`), and then open it in your web browser to see your webpage!

+## Prerequisites

+Before you start, we recommend setting up VS Code with the Live Server extension for the best development experience:

+1. **Install VS Code**: Download from [code.visualstudio.com](https://code.visualstudio.com/) if you haven't already
+2. **Install Live Server extension**:
+   - Open VS Code
+   - Go to Extensions (Ctrl+Shift+X or Cmd+Shift+X)
+   - Search for "Live Server" by Ritwick Dey
+   - Click Install
+3. **You're ready!** Now you can right-click any HTML file and select "Open with Live Server" for automatic browser refresh

 ## Quick Start Guide

-1. **Create a new HTML file**: Open your text editor and create a new file
+1. **Create a new HTML file**: Open VS Code and create a new file
 2. **Copy the basic template**: Use the template above as your starting point
 3. **Save the file**: Save it with a `.html` extension (like `practice.html`)
-4. **Open in browser**: Double-click the file to open it in your default web browser
+4. **Open with Live Server**: Right-click the file and select "Open with Live Server"
-5. **Edit and refresh**: Make changes to your HTML file, save it, then refresh the browser to see your changes
+5. **Edit and see changes**: Make changes to your HTML file, save it, and watch the browser automatically refresh!

 We also have a ready-to-use `template.html` file in this repository that you can copy!